 Astra has participated in solo and group shows as well as plein air events – winning multiple awards along the way.
 Her medium is acrylic on canvas and her signature work uses bright, bold colours translating the landscape into shapes.

-Denise is an award-winning plein air landscape painter and, most recently, a finalist in Makeful TV’s “Landscape Artist of the Year Canada” television series.
+Denise is an award-winning plein air landscape painter and recently a finalist in Makeful TV’s “Landscape Artist of the Year Canada” television series.
+She is a previous award winner at Paint Ontario.

 Denise Antaya was born in Windsor, Ontario in 1959.
 She has been an artist for as long as she can remember.
 She had her first serious art show when she was 14 and hasn’t stopped painting since.
 After a 31 year career in Advertising Denise decided it was time to focus on painting landscapes full time.
 She attended the Academy of Realist Art in Toronto for 3 years and attended various Plein Air workshops.